Harvia Posts Record Q1 Revenue After ThermaSol Integration Accelerates Growth

 Harvia's growing product portfolio spans sauna heaters, steam technology, and smart controls across 10 countries.

-Harvia, the Helsinki-listed sauna and spa company, reported first-quarter 2025 revenue of EUR 52.0 million — a 22.7% increase over the same period last year.
-The results mark the company's strongest quarterly growth since its post-pandemic surge and reflect the accelerating contribution of ThermaSol, the U.S. steam technology company Harvia acquired in July 2024.
+Harvia, the Helsinki-listed sauna and spa company, reported first-quarter 2025 revenue of EUR 52.0 million, a 22.7% increase over the same period last year.
+The results mark the company's strongest quarterly growth since its post-pandemic surge and reflect the accelerating contribution of ThermaSol, the Texas-based steam technology company Harvia acquired in late July 2024 for USD 30.4 million.
+(Full earnings history, investor calendar, and stock chart in our Harvia News hub.)

 ThermaSol Integration Ahead of Schedule

-The ThermaSol acquisition, which closed in the second half of 2024, has been the primary engine of growth.
-The U.S.-based steam shower and smart-home controls manufacturer has integrated ahead of plan, with management noting that synergy realization and cross-selling into Harvia's existing dealer network exceeded initial projections.
+The ThermaSol acquisition, which closed on July 31, 2024, has been the primary engine of growth.
+The steam shower and smart-home controls manufacturer has integrated ahead of plan, with management noting that cross-selling into Harvia's existing dealer network exceeded initial projections.

-Harvia now operates across approximately 700 employees in Finland, the United States, Germany, Romania, China, Hong Kong, Austria, Italy, Estonia, and Sweden.
+Harvia now employs approximately 700 people in Finland, the United States, Germany, Romania, China, Hong Kong, Austria, Italy, Estonia, and Sweden.
 The company targets average annual revenue growth of 10% and an adjusted operating profit margin exceeding 20%.

 What It Means for the Market

-Competitors including TyloHelo, KLAFS, and HUUM are also investing in growth, but none match Harvia's scale or public-market access to capital.
-The ThermaSol deal in particular has expanded Harvia's addressable market beyond traditional sauna into the broader steam and connected wellness space.
+Competitors including TyloHelo (now part of Sauna360), KLAFS (acquired by Kohler in 2023), and HUUM are also investing in growth, but none match Harvia's scale or public-market access to capital.
+The ThermaSol deal has expanded Harvia's addressable market beyond traditional sauna into the broader steam and connected wellness space.

 Investor and Analyst Reaction

-Harvia shares trade on the Nasdaq Helsinki exchange.
+Harvia shares trade on the Nasdaq Helsinki exchange under the ticker HARVIA.
 Analysts at Inderes maintain coverage, noting the company's strong margin trajectory and expanding geographic reach.
 The stock has outperformed the broader Finnish market over the trailing 12 months.

 Harvia's Q2 results will be closely watched for signs of sustained ThermaSol contribution and progress on the company's stated goal of exceeding EUR 200 million in annual revenue.
 Further M&A activity remains possible given the fragmented nature of the European sauna market.